graetz23/JWave/README.md

 ln -s /opt/gradle/gradle gradle
 ```

-Now yo can change the gradle version by changing the first symlink.
+Now you can change the gradle version by changing the first symlink.
 The second is to have gradle already on the _PATH_ variable.

 Then generate your own wrapper
 ```bash